Fockea edulis 'Variegata'

 Fockea edulis K.Schum.

-This succulent is a variegated form of Fockea edulis.
+This succulent is a form of Fockea edulis selected for its variegated foliage.

-How to Grow and Care for Fockea edulis f. variegata
+How to Grow and Care for Fockea edulis 'Variegata'

 Light: These plants prefer partial shade.
 They can tolerate full sun but need a little sun protection during the hottest part of the day.